PowerMan2206/dots/README.md

 [Elk o' war](https://github.com/elkowar) for helping with the `cpu-speed.sh` Waybar script

-[marioortizmanero](https://github.com/marioortizmanero/polybar-pulseaudio-control) for making the `pulseaudio-control.bash` Polybar script
+The boys over on IRC for helping me with the pipewire-control script.